top of page

 Citybus and Stagecoach are offering military personnel in uniform and veterans and cadets, wearing their AFD badge, free bus travel on Armed Forces Day.

-For more information on the city, you can find maps of Plymouth here.
+For more information on the city, you can find maps of Plymouth on the Visit Plymouth website.

-Hoe Road from the Mound at the Citadel to the junction of Madeira Road from 7am to 10.30pm, with suspension of parking from 7am to 10.30pm.
+• Hoe Road from the mound at the Citadel to the junction of Madeira Road, with the suspension of parking from 7am to 10.30pm

-Citadel Road from the junction of Lockyer Street to the junction of Sussex Street from 5pm to 7pm with suspension of Parking 7am to 7pm.
+• Citadel Road from the junction of Lockyer Street to the junction of Sussex Street 5pm to 7pm with the suspension of parking from 7am to 7pm

-Suspension of parking on Lockyer Street entrance to the Hoe to the junction with The Esplanades from 7am to 7pm.
+• Suspension of parking at Osbourne Place entrance to the Hoe to the junction with The Esplanades from 7am to 7pm

 Sustainable Travel